oemof/oemof-solph/docs/introductory_tutorials/district_heating_supply.rst

 Let's continue by assessing the economic merit of our district heating supply system.
 A common indicator for that purpose are the Levelized Cost of Heat (:math:`LCOH`).
-As shown in the equations below, they account for the upfront invest cost :math:`C_\text{invest}` necessary to build the heat production units as well as the cost evoked via their operation :math:`C_\text{operation}` over the unit's assumed lifetime :math:`n`.
+As shown in equation :eq:`eq:LCOH`, they account for the upfront invest cost :math:`C_\text{invest}` necessary to build the heat production units as well as the cost evoked via their operation :math:`C_\text{operation}` over the unit's assumed lifetime :math:`n`.
 These cost get reduced by any additional revenues :math:`R` generated besides its heat production.
 The total cash flow balance is then devided by the total heat produced :math:`Q_\text{total}`.
-In order to make one-off investments comparable with the other periodically occuring values, the latter are multiplied with the Present Value Factor (:math:`PVF`).
+In order to make one-off investments comparable with the other periodically occuring values, the latter are multiplied with the Present Value Factor (:math:`PVF`, see equation :eq:`eq:PVF`).
 This yields the total cost necessary to produce one unit of heat by the heat supply system (not accounting for any additional cost for e.g. the pipe network, etc.).

 .. math::
     LCOH = \frac{C_\text{invest} + PVF \cdot \left(C_\text{operation} - R\right)}{PVF \cdot Q_\text{total}}
+    :label: eq:LCOH

 .. math::
     PVF = \frac{\left(1 + i\right)^n -1}{\left(1 + i\right)^n \cdot i}
+    :label: eq:PVF

 As we will evaluate the :math:`LCOH` again later, let's define a function to calculate it from the input values using sensible default values as depicted